SixBanks/minimalframework/README.md

 # Running

-Can be run with `go install && qap-project
+Can be run with `go install && qap-project` from the root proj